sunpy/sunpy/docs/code_ref/map.rst

 data to the standard `~sunpy.map.GenericMap` interface.
 These 'sources' also define things like the colormap and default normalisation for each instrument.
-These subclasses also provide a method, which describes to the ``Map`` factory which data and metadata pairs match its instrument.
+These subclasses also provide a method, which describes to the `Map <sunpy.map.map_factory.MapFactory>` factory which data and metadata pairs match its instrument.

 .. automodapi:: sunpy.map